portworx/lcfs/INSTALL.md

 3. Build and install the LCFS plugin.
 4. Now you can restart Docker to use the LCFS plugin.

 These four steps are detailed below.
+However a quick start installation script is available which can be used to install and start docker using LCFS.
+The script can downloaded and executed using the following command (assuming your LCFS device is /devsdb):

+sudo curl -fsSL http://lcfs.portworx.com/lcfs-setup.sh | DEV=/dev/sdb bash.

 ##  Step 1 - Install the LCFS file system
 1. Build and install LCFS file system following the instructions in [that directory](https://github.com/portworx/lcfs/blob/master/lcfs/README.md).